lensapp/lens/docs/extensions/get-started/wrapping-up.md

 ## Extension Capabilities

-In this section, you'll find information on common extension capabilities, styling information, and a color reference guide.
+In this section, you'll find information on common extension capabilities, styling information, and a colour reference guide.
 Determine whether your idea for an extension is doable and get ideas for new extensions by reading through the [Common Capabilities](../capabilities/common-capabilities.md) page.

 ## Guides and Samples